alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/cache.md

     Chronometer [ Without Cache: 40564 ms, total=500]
     Chronometer [    With Cache:   237 ms, total=500]

 The cache keep the result in memory and the repository don't hit the database again, the `whinstone` don't take any control over the cache data, so if some update or delete operation occurs over the data in database the cache will not be receive any notification or invalidation about that.
-The use of cache is highly dependent from design patterns of application and/or data nature.
+The use of cache is highly dependent from design patterns of applications.